langjam/jam0001/nebelhut/README.md

 The stashed comment is cleared afterwards.

 Another comment test directive is `TESTWITH`.
 It expects an identifier and two values (separated by whitespace).
 It binds the first value to the given identifier and afterwards compares the second expression with the statement result.
 What makes `TESTWITH` special is that a comment can contain several `TESTWITH` directives and the statement is executed for every directive.
 Imagine, for example, you really wanted to make sure that Flamingo doesn’t mess up multiplication with 0.
-You test it like this:
+You can test it like this:

 ```
 { TESTWITH x 0 0 }